Tsatsi/tsatsi.github.io/_posts/2018-08-16-why-clojure.md

 published: true

 ---
 At my current company (Columinate at the time of writing) we write code in Clojure and ClojureScript.
 I have often been asked the question “Why Clojure?”.
-I hope to answer this question with this blog post and to highlight some of the key reason for choosing Clojure.
+I hope to answer this question with this blog post and to highlight some of the key reasons for choosing Clojure.
 {: .lead}
 <!–-break-–>